victoria-mascaro/victoria-mascaro/README.md

 ### ✨ About Me :
 - 🤓 I have dedicated 5 years of studies to mathematics, statistics and economics, +2 of econometrics and programming!
-- 🥑 I was studying Data Analysis last year!
+- 🥑 I started studying Data Analysis last year!
 - 🌱 I'm currently working on posting what I've already done.
-- ⚡ I'm available to work.
+- ⚡ I'm available to work & relocate.
-- 📍 I have lived in Argentina, Brazil and Italy.
+-  📍 I'm polyglot!
+I have lived in Argentina, Brazil and Italy.
 I've already been in London.
-- ✆ WatsApp me : +39 351 708-7007
+-  ✆ WatsApp me : +39 351 708-7007 international calls require international lines 🗺🤗

 The projects were carried out in *Italian* or in *Spanish*, while the README.md will be published in English in order to reach the largest number of people.